yakorolev/email-extractor-from-websites/README.md

 Email scraping and extraction tool using Scrapy.
 Supports domain crawling, email filtering, and CSV result merging.
 Originally developed for academic websites.
+In addition to the email extractor, this repo contains a validated list of 13,000+ universities worldwide.

+---

+📊 Full University Dataset
+This repository includes a full CSV dataset of global universities with the following fields:
+Column Name	Description
+country_code	ISO 3166-1 alpha-2 country code (e.g., AE, US)
+Name	Official name of the university web_pages	Main university website URL url_status_codes	Result of HTTP validation for the URL (e.g. [200], or ['ERROR: SSLError']) all_urls_valid	Boolean indicator (TRUE/FALSE) of URL validity 📁 File: full_universities_list.csv
+This file was used to validate which university websites are reachable and suitable for crawling.

 ---